Find out how the DUTCH test compares to other hormonal imbalance tests

 That feeling irritable, fatigued and bloated is normal, and that gaining weight is an inevitable part of the aging process.

-But what many women don’t realize is that these symptoms (and more) could actually be signs of a hormonal imbalance – a problem one study found could affect nearly half of all American women.
+But what many people don’t realize is that these symptoms (and more) could actually be signs of a hormonal imbalance – a problem one study found could affect nearly half of all Americans.

 There are many effective treatments available to help get your hormones back in sync – and advances in testing technology mean it’s easier than ever to see if there’s a problem you need to address.